 Fractory’s online manufacturing platform accepts STEP files.
 Nowadays, all projects are first done as 3D models that can be converted into the universal STEP format.
 Uploading those to our platform gives an instant price quote.
 Therefore, there’s no more need for drawings.

 And there’s no more need to spend 20% of an engineer’s time on that.
 How many engineers do you have at your company?

 Comparing Different Designs

-Good engineers never rely on one solution only.
+Good engineers follow these engineering tips to never rely on one solution only.
 Picking the best one comes down to functionality, reliability, aesthetics and price.
 The price point, so far, has been a rough estimation based on the engineer’s experience.

 With automated quoting, you can simply upload a few competing ideas and compare the prices.
 You’d be surprised with the results.
 A gut feeling often doesn’t come close to the reality.